danieldkim/charlotte/README.md

 Charlotte will send a `true` value for the `isRedirectFromPost` argument when it [auto-reloads a page when posting](#posts).

+## isLoading

+Whether the page is currently being loaded; is `true` until the last ready event handler in the ready event handler chain has been executed.
+This can be useful in your DOM event handlers if you only want them to do anything once the page is fully loaded.
+For example, you may have an event handler that applies styling to a back button when it's tapped but if you invoke `back()` on a page while it is still loading it will be ignored, leaving the styling in place on the button but the page not popped.
+You can check `page.isLoading` before applying the styling:

+    page.on('touchstart', '.button.back', function(e) {
+      if (!page.isLoading) {
+        $(this).addClass('tapped');
+      }
+    });

+This is a new property that probably makes more sense to keep transparent -- i.e., if you use `page.on()` to attach your event handlers it will transparently ignore or block events until the page is fully loaded.
+May do that in the future but for now you have this property to use if you need it.

 ## tab

 The tab that this page was loaded into.